National Electrical Safety Month 2025: Staying Safe

 • Extension cords should only be used temporarily

-• Before planting trees near a powerline, speak with a professional to ensure there is enough space for it to grow
+• Before planting trees near an overhead power line, speak with a professional to ensure there is enough space for it to grow

 • Install waterproof covers on outdoor outlets